Probing Lepton Number Violation: A Comprehensive Survey of Dimension-7 SMEFT: Probing dimension-7 SMEFT operators at colliders

 In what follows, we proceed to derive new limits on the LNV scale of all relevant dimension-7 $\Delta L = 2$ SMEFT operators based on collider searches.
-We obtain the constraints based on the non-observation of same-sign dilepton plus dijet signals at the ATLAS experiment for LHC Run 2~\cite{ATLAS:2018dcj}.
-We implement the LNV operators using \textsc{FeynRules}~\cite{Alloul:2013bka} and calculate the LO cross sections with \textsc{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca} using the basic generator level cuts provided by MadGraph (with the inclusion of the cuts $H_T> 100$ GeV, $m_{\mu^{1}\mu^{2}}>100$ GeV, and $m_{j^{1}j^{2}}>25.6$ GeV) and the event selection cuts presented in Tab.~\ref{tab:cuts}, which are identical to those used by the ATLAS collaboration in Ref.~\cite{ATLAS:2018dcj}, and the PDF set \textsc{NNPDF30} provided by \textsc{LHAPDF6}~\cite{Buckley:2014ana}.
+We obtain the constraints based on the non-observation of same-sign dilepton plus dijet signals at the ATLAS experiment for LHC Run 2~\cite{ATLAS:2023cjo}.
+We implement the LNV operators using \textsc{FeynRules}~\cite{Alloul:2013bka} and calculate the LO cross sections with \textsc{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca} using the basic generator level cuts provided by \textsc{MadGraph5\_aMC@NLO} (with the inclusion of the cuts $H_T> 100$ GeV, $m_{\mu^{1}\mu^{2}}>100$ GeV, and $m_{j^{1}j^{2}}>25.6$ GeV).
+The object selection cuts and the signal region cuts used in this work for event selection are presented in Tab.~\ref{tab:cuts}.
+We have also made sure that all of our selected events are consistent with the track-to-vertex association requirements quantified in terms of the longitudinal and transverse impact parameters $|z_0 \sin \theta < 5|$~mm and $|d_0 <1|$ {\textmu}m, respectively.
+In the latter requirement we take the conservative benchmark $\sigma(d_0)\sim 0.2$ {\textmu}m following Refs.~\cite{ATLAS:2017oro,Magliocca:2021bfg}.
+The cuts for the $\sqrt{s}=13$~TeV case are identical to those used by the ATLAS collaboration in Ref.~\cite{ATLAS:2023cjo}\footnote{We note that we solely focus on the resolved channel of Ref.~\cite{ATLAS:2023cjo}, since the boosted channel case is particularly relevant in the particular scenario where a large hierarchy in the mass in the decay chain of the initial heavy state is present e.g. in the case of Keung-Senjanović process, a large mass difference between the right-handed $W$-boson $W_R$ and the right-handed neutrino $N_R$.}, and the PDF set \textsc{NNPDF30} provided by \textsc{LHAPDF6}~\cite{Buckley:2014ana} is used.
 Hadronization is handled by \textsc{Pythia8}~\cite{Sjostrand:2014zea} and detector simulation is handled by \textsc{Delphes3}~\cite{deFavereau:2013fsa}.